intuit/doc-blocks/components/Tabs/README.md

 ## Usage

-The tabs component is easy peasy to use.
-It handles all click events internally so all you have to do is worry about the content.
+The tabs component handles all click events internally so all you have to do is worry about the content.
 Remember to provide an `id` prop to tie the tab title to its content!
+Feel free to add whatever classes or styles you want to any of the `Tabs.x` components - they'll be passed down to the div element.
 Just do this:

 ```js